 Start with a Content Audit:

 Analyze the rhetoric and information on your current website by conducting a content audit, or an overarching analysis that details the content currently up on your site.
 By seeing what you already have in place, you can strategically build upon your previous writing or take things in a new direction.
-We like this guide on content audits from our collaborator, Content Garden.

 Assess the Competition: